Ballyblack Presbyterian Church were delighted to have such a good attendance at their annual service

 The Guest Speaker was David Brown, President of the Ulster Farmers Union.
-David gave a very informative and thought-provoking address on the current challenges faced by the farming community and his vision for the way ahead.
+David gave a very informative and thought-provoking address on the current challenges faced by the farming community and his vision for the way ahead amid uncertain times for the industry.

 The service was conducted by Reverend Andras Gilicze who admitted that he had very little knowledge of the day-to-day work of the faming community.
 In his sermon he compared the cultivation and growing of the crops to the way in which our Christian faith develops.